 Jesus, the sinless Son of God, is the “true light” (John 1:9).
 As adopted sons of God, we are to reflect His light into a world darkened by sin.
 Our goal in witnessing to the unsaved is “to open their eyes and turn them from darkness to light, and from the power of Satan to God” (Acts 26:18).

-Recommended Resources: The Holiness of God by R.C.
-Sproul and Logos Bible Software.
+Recommended Resource: The Holiness of God by R.C.
+Sproul

 What does it mean to walk in the light?

 How can believers be in the world, but not of the world?

 What did Jesus mean when He said 'I am the Light of the World' (John 8:12)?

 Do we sin daily?
 Is it possible to go an entire day without sinning?